varnish/Varnish-Book/README.rst

 * ui/ - Images, style-definitions for PDFs and CSS for the slides.
 * util/ - Headers for the rst, tool to make version.rst, strip-class to remove an rst-class (for generating slides as PDF instead of s5).
-* varnish_sysadmin.rst - course itself
+* varnish_book.rst - course itself
 * vcl/ - VCL files used in the course.
 Not a copy.
 Included directly as-is, and verified by make check. (note: If 'backend' is missing, a generic backend will be added on the fly during make check).